your-diary/ydl/README.md

 ### Example 2

-Although it is simple enough to use combinations of `get_video_id` and `ydl`, you may sometimes be so lazy that typing two commands, considering a good file name or pass it manually as an argument feels troublesome.
-If that the case, and if you never mind about a file name associated with the list, you can use `easy_ydl` command.
+Although it is simple enough to use the combination of `get_video_id` and `ydl`, you may sometimes be so lazy that typing two commands, considering a good file name or pass it manually as an argument feels troublesome.
+If that the case, and if you never mind about a file name associated with the list, you can simply use `easy_ydl` command.
+As described in [Usage](#usage),
 ```bash
 $ easy_ydl --username Apple
 ```